2023 NCAA Division II women's basketball tournament

 The 2023 NCAA Division II women's basketball tournament is a single-elimination tournament to determine the national champion of women's NCAA Division II college basketball in the United States.
 The tournament featured 64 teams.

 During the 2022–23 academic year, the NCAA organized many events to celebrate the 50th anniversary of the enactment of Title IX, federal legislation outlawing sex discrimination in higher education.
 As part of this celebration, the NCAA scheduled the women's basketball championship games of all three of its divisions at the site of the 2023 Division I Final Four.
-Accordingly, the championship game will be held on April 1, 2023, at the American Airlines Center in Dallas.
+Accordingly, the championship game was held on April 1, 2023, at the American Airlines Center in Dallas.
 The national quarterfinals and semifinals were played at the St. Joseph Civic Arena in St. Joseph, Missouri.

 This scheduling also created an unusually long break in the tournament.
 Normally, the national championship game is played one or two days after the semifinals, but this year's final took place 10 days after the semifinals.